-VMware, Inc., headquartered in the U.S., and its group companies, a part of the Dell Family (as defined in our Privacy Notice) ("VMware", "we", "us" and "our") are committed to protecting the privacy of individuals who interact with us, such as our website visitors, customers, business partners, end users, event attendees and job applicants ("you" and "your").
-The following privacy notices explain the different ways in which VMware collects, uses and shares personal information when:
+VMware, Inc., headquartered in the U.S., and its group companies, a part of the Dell Family ("VMware", "we", "us" and "our") are committed to protecting the privacy of individuals who interact with us, such as our website visitors, customers, business partners, leads and prospects, recipients of marketing communications, end users and event attendees ("you" and "your").
+This Privacy Notice generally explains the different ways in which VMware collects, uses and shares personal information when:

 When we mean to refer to any combination of the above, we use the term "Properties".